prof-tallman/codepuzzles/cybersecurity/password_filter/README.md

 ## AI Restrictions ##
 Students are allowed to use AI LLMs such as ChatGPT to lookup basic features and examples within the programming language.
 For example, somebody might ask AI how to find the length of a string.
 If the program was being written in C, the AI would likely mention the `strlen()` function.
 On the other hand, if the programming language was Python, then the AI would almost certainly explain how to use the built-in `len()` function.

 However, students are prohibited from giving the AI with any information about the project.
 If the AI guesses the context of the assignment and provides sample code, please try to ignore this information.
-Basically, studnets may use AI as a nice interface to the official documentation but may not use AI to write any of the project.
+Basically, students may use AI as a nice interface to the official documentation but may not use AI to write any of the project.

 ## Constraints ##
 Additional assumptions and constraints are listed below.